pavankjadda/angular-base/README.md

 6. Jest (unit testing)
 7. Playwright (e2e testing)

+By default, new component or directive generates standalone version with inline template and styles.
+And tests are skipped.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you